-- Bananas can be used in cakes and bread, and are also tasty on top of cereal, as a snack, or with voghurt. - Fun fact: Bananas float in water. - · Bananas grow in hot countries on trees in large hanging bunches.
-They are bent because they turn to grow towards - India is the largest producer and consumer of bananas in the world.
+- Known to have a lot of potassium, bananas are also a great energy booster! - Bananas can be used in cakes and bread, and are also tasty on top of cereal, as a snack, or with yoghurt. - Fun fact: Bananas float in water. - Bananas grow in hot countries on trees in large hanging bunches.
+They are bent because they turn to grow towards the sun. - India is the largest producer and consumer of bananas in the world.